 Nina Gielen is Managing Editor for ACLS Humanities E-Book.
 She oversees day-to-day operations at HEB, as well as managing its handheld/mobile editions program and print-to-digital conversion of XML titles.
 She is the author of two white papers published by HEB, ACLS Humanities E-Book XML Conversion Experiment: Report on Workflow, Costs, and User Preferences and Handheld E-Book Readers and Scholarship: Report and Reader Survey.
-Gielen holds a B.A. in English from Wesleyan University and an M.A. in Media Studies from The New School, where she specialized in film theory and film production.
+Nina holds a B.A. in English from Wesleyan University and an M.A. in Media Studies from The New School.
+Away from HEB she is also a filmmaker.

 Christopher Plattsmier is Editorial Assistant for ACLS Humanities E-Book.
 He helps manage social media accounts, research new titles, proof HEB online editions, plus other editorial and clerical tasks.
 Chris received a B.A. in English Writing with a Minor in Political Science from Loyola University New Orleans, and is currently pursuing an M.A. in the Publishing: Print and Digital Media program at New York University with a specialization in Media Content Development.